ChereeNielson/SpellFinder/README.md

 ## "It does not do to dwell on dreams and forget to live"

-In need of a spell?
+In need of a magical spell?
 Time to get on our app, and find that perfect spell.
 After filling out a quick survey, our spell-matching algorithm will pair you with the perfect wizardry spell.

 ## Live Link
  - https://morning-wave-74438.herokuapp.com/